 - How do I request information or data?

-- Records in the Water Quality Control Division (WQCD) are available for review under the Colorado Open Records Act (CORA) at the WQCD Records Center.
+- Records in the Water Quality Control Division (WQCD) are available for review at the WQCD Records Center.

 - Where can I find Information on historical public health threats and the Colorado Radionuclide Abatement and Disposal Strategy (CORADS)?